great-expectations/great_expectations/examples/reference_environments/postgres/README.md

 - A postgres database pre-loaded with a sample of one month of NYC taxi trip data
 - A jupyter notebook server

 The jupyter notebook server contains a notebook with a quickstart for using Great Expectations with postgres.
+It also contains a notebook with a quickstart example that uses the database to store expectation suites and validation results (instead of storing them on the filesystem).

 You can connect to the database using the following credentials: